Netflix (NASDAQ:NFLX) Releases Earnings Results, Beats Expectations By $0.77 EPS

-Netflix (NASDAQ:NFLX) announced its quarterly earnings data on Monday.
-The Internet television network reported $3.75 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.98 by $0.77, MarketWatch Earnings reports.
+Netflix (NASDAQ:NFLX) released its quarterly earnings data on Monday.
+The Internet television network reported $3.75 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.98 by $0.77, MarketWatch Earnings reports.
+The business had revenue of $7.16 billion during the quarter, compared to analyst estimates of $7.13 billion.
 Netflix had a net margin of 11.78% and a return on equity of 31.48%.
-The firm had revenue of $7.16 billion for the quarter, compared to analysts’ expectations of $7.13 billion.
-During the same period last year, the firm earned $1.57 earnings per share.
-The business’s revenue for the quarter was up 24.2% on a year-over-year basis.
+Netflix’s quarterly revenue was up 24.2% compared to the same quarter last year.
+During the same quarter last year, the business earned $1.57 earnings per share.

+NFLX has been the subject of several analyst reports.
+Wells Fargo & Company upgraded shares of Netflix from an “equal weight” rating to an “overweight” rating and raised their target price for the stock from $510.00 to $700.00 in a report on Wednesday, January 20th.
+Rosenblatt Securities raised their price target on shares of Netflix from $425.00 to $450.00 and gave the stock a “neutral” rating in a research note on Wednesday, January 20th.
+Macquarie reduced their price target on shares of Netflix from $600.00 to $525.00 and set a “neutral” rating on the stock in a research note on Wednesday.
+Wolfe Research reduced their price target on shares of Netflix from $640.00 to $630.00 and set an “outperform” rating on the stock in a research note on Wednesday.
+Finally, BMO Capital Markets reaffirmed a “buy” rating and issued a $700.00 price target on shares of Netflix in a research note on Monday, March 15th.
+Four research analysts have rated the stock with a sell rating, eight have issued a hold rating and twenty-eight have issued a buy rating to the company.
+Netflix presently has a consensus rating of “Buy” and an average target price of $582.88.

-In related news, Director Jay C. Hoag sold 974 shares of the firm’s stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $548.93, for a total value of $534,657.82.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Jay C. Hoag sold 3,578 shares of Netflix stock in a transaction dated Monday, February 8th.
-The stock was sold at an average price of $553.16, for a total value of $1,979,206.48.
+In other news, Director Jay C. Hoag sold 974 shares of the company’s stock in a transaction on Friday, February 5th.
+The shares were sold at an average price of $548.93, for a total transaction of $534,657.82.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Jay C. Hoag sold 3,578 shares of the company’s stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $553.16, for a total transaction of $1,979,206.48.
 The disclosure for this sale can be found here.
-Corporate insiders own 3.40% of the company’s stock.
+3.40% of the stock is currently owned by insiders.

-Several research firms have recently issued reports on NFLX.
-Monness Crespi & Hardt raised their price target on Netflix from $600.00 to $650.00 and gave the stock a “buy” rating in a research report on Wednesday, January 20th.
-TheStreet upgraded Netflix from a “c+” rating to a “b” rating in a report on Tuesday, December 22nd.
-Credit Suisse Group set a $586.00 target price on Netflix and gave the stock a “neutral” rating in a research report on Monday.
-Oppenheimer reiterated a “buy” rating and issued a $620.00 price target on shares of Netflix in a research report on Wednesday.
-Finally, Truist reduced their price objective on shares of Netflix from $630.00 to $600.00 in a research note on Wednesday.
-Four research analysts have rated the stock with a sell rating, eight have given a hold rating and twenty-eight have assigned a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus price target of $582.88.

 Netflix Company Profile